What is Vendor Email Compromise?

 Agari researchers uncovered a West African cybercriminal organization that uses VEC to surveil the communications of hundreds of companies and steal millions from their global supply chains.

-This white paper offers a first-hand, in-depth look into how the VEC attack chain unfolds.
+This guide offers a first-hand, in-depth look into how the VEC attack chain unfolds.

 The first step in preventing a VEC attack is detecting compromised business email accounts.